CURO: Curriculum Learning for Relative Overgeneralization: Introduction

 \section{Introduction}

-Cooperative multi-agent reinforcement learning (MARL) holds great promise in solving real-world multi-agent problems, such as multi-robot search and rescue~\cite{queralta2020collaborative} and traffic light control~\cite{calvo2018heterogeneous}.
-In Many MARL settings, partial observability or practical communication constraints necessitate the learning of decentralized policies, which condition only on the local observations of each agent.
-The training itself, however, can be centralized in a simulated or under controlled setting, with access to additional information that might be available about the environment and other agents.

 Cooperative multi-agent reinforcement learning (MARL) holds great promise in solving real-world multi-agent problems, such as multi-robot search and rescue~\citep{queralta2020collaborative} and traffic light control~\citep{calvo2018heterogeneous}.
-Under the paradigm of centralized training with decentralized execution (CTDE)~\cite{oliehoek2008optimal,kraemer2016multi}, VDN~\cite{sunehag2017value} and QMIX~\cite{rashid2018qmix} are two popular value-based MARL algorithms that both aim to efficiently learn a centralized but factored joint action-value function.
+Under the paradigm of centralized training with decentralized execution (CTDE)~\citep{oliehoek2008optimal,kraemer2016multi}, VDN~\citep{sunehag2017value} and QMIX~\citep{rashid2018qmix} are two popular value-based MARL algorithms that both aim to efficiently learn a centralized but factored joint action-value function.
 To ensure consistency between the centralized and decentralized policies, VDN and QMIX both represent the joint action-value function as a monotonic combination of per-agent utilities.
-However, this monotonicity constraint prevents VDN and QMIX from representing joint action-value functions that are characterized as \textit{nonmonotonic}~\cite{mahajan2019maven}, i.e., an agent’s ordering over its own actions depends on other agents’ actions.
-Recent work~\cite{gupta2021uneven} shows that both VDN and QMIX are prone to a multi-agent pathology called \textit{relative overgeneralization} (RO)~\cite{wei2016lenient} due to their monotonicity constraints, which hinder the accurate learning of the joint action-value functions.
+However, this monotonicity constraint prevents VDN and QMIX from representing joint action-value functions that are \textit{nonmonotonic}~\citep{mahajan2019maven}, i.e., an agent’s ordering over its own actions depends on other agents’ actions.

+Recent work~\citep{gupta2021uneven} shows that both VDN and QMIX are prone to a multi-agent pathology called \textit{relative overgeneralization} (RO)~\citep{wei2016lenient}, which hinders the accurate learning of the joint action-value functions.
 In cooperative tasks, RO can arise when matching an agent's available actions with arbitrary random actions from the collaborating agents results in a sub-optimal action receiving the highest utility estimate.
 This can cause the agents to get stuck into local optima or fail to solve cooperative tasks requiring significant coordination between agents.